Tackling congestion at the school gates

 Many schools across the borough experience a number of traffic related issues at the beginning and end of each school day.

-Solihull Council is therefore introducing ‘School Streets’, a pilot project which aims to address such issues by limiting traffic in the streets surrounding schools at key times, creating a predominantly car free zone.
+Solihull Council therefore introduced ‘School Streets’, a project which aims to address such issues by limiting traffic in the streets surrounding schools at key times, creating a predominantly car free zone.

-We are aiming to create a safer, more pleasant environment for everyone around schools.
-The scheme will promote active travel to school by walking and cycling, which in turn, will help to reduce congestion and pollution in the area.
+We aim to create a safer, more pleasant environment for everyone around schools.
+The scheme promotes active travel to school by walking and cycling, which in turn, will help to reduce congestion and pollution in the area.

 Where is it happening?

-There will however be a number of exemptions to the restriction that will permit certain traffic to use the roads during the period that the restriction is in force.
-Further information on these, including information for residents living on the restricted streets, can be found here.
+There are however a number of exemptions to the restriction that will permit certain traffic to use the roads during the period that the restriction is in force.

 The scheme will go live at each of the three sites from September 2017 to coincide with the start of the new 2017/18 school year and run for an initial trial period of up to 18 months.